kra53n/getgit/README.md

 # Getgit
-Getgit give information about repositories of users and cloning theme
+Getgit give information about repositories of user and cloning theme